Optikx187/Project_Mandalla/README.md

 For now, all documentation is for CentOS and the Azure terraform provider, but AWS is on the list of future projects.

+Reasoning behind CentOS use in lieu of Ubuntu/Fedora:

+CentOS is based on the RHEL distro which is what most commercial enterprises use.
+Ubuntu is based on debian which is not RHEL and Fedora is an upstream distribution, meaning that software is released with out prior testing.

 Prereqs before you begin

 ## Get started with IaC Ansible Lab